 That constant hissing or trickling sound from your toilet isn’t just annoying; it’s a sign that water and money are going down the drain.
 The good news is that most running toilets are caused by a few simple, easy-to-fix issues inside the tank.
 With a little guidance, you can often solve the problem yourself in under an hour.
 Let’s walk through the process together, step by step.

-Step 1: Turn Off the Water and Gather Your Tools
+Step 1: Turn Off the Water & Grab Your Tools

 Before you do anything else, you need to stop the water flow to the toilet.
 Look for the small shut-off valve on the wall or floor behind the toilet and turn it clockwise until it stops.
 Next, flush the toilet to drain the tank.
 You’ll want to have a few old towels or a sponge handy to soak up any remaining water at the bottom of the tank.
 This simple prep work prevents a small repair from turning into a big, wet mess.
 Taking a moment to prepare makes the entire process smoother and stress-free.